NTA Australia/NZ's first annual conference.

 Q. How many CEUs do I need to keep my certificate current after I graduate?

-A. NTA requires 24 CEUs every two years to keep the NTP or NTC certification current.
+A. NTA requires 24 CEUs every two years to keep the FNTP certification current.
 At least 12 of the credits need to be directly related to nutrition.
 Up to 12 can be non-nutrition related but need to support your business in some way.

 Q. How many CEUs does one receive per class?